sphinx-doc/sphinx/Doc-26/library/profile.rst

    argument is also identical.
 Each caller is reported on its own line.
 The format differs slightly depending on the profiler that produced the stats:

    * With :mod:`profile`, a number is shown in parentheses after each caller to show how many times this specific call was made.
-For convenience, a second non- parenthesized number repeats the cumulative time spent in the function at the right.
+For convenience, a second non-parenthesized number repeats the cumulative time spent in the function at the right.

    * With :mod:`cProfile`, each caller is preceeded by three numbers: the number of times this specific call was made, and the total and cumulative times spent in the current function while it was invoked by this specific caller.